Action records aligned to tracking footage, frame by frame.

 The next layer is local tracking counterfactual analysis

-The LTCE design upgrades M2 and M4 from event-template alternatives toward tracking-native local counterfactuals: which lanes were actually reachable, how nearby players could respond, and why one option ranks higher than another.
+LTCE upgrades M2 and M4 from event-template alternatives toward tracking-native local counterfactuals: which lanes were actually reachable, how nearby players could respond, and why one option ranks higher than another.

-The design focuses on ball, carrier, nearby teammates, and nearby opponents over a short 1.5-2.5 second window.
+Ball, carrier, nearby teammates, and opponents over a short 1.5–2.5 second window.

-Candidate ranking is designed around retention, progress, pressure relief, creation, risk, and shape cost signals.
+Retention, progression, pressure relief, creation, risk, and shape-cost signals.

-Request the tracking demo or discuss a commercial use case
+Request the tracking demo or discuss a use case